ksinger12/React-Flask-Introduction/README.md

 ### `yarn start-api`

-Runs the api in development mode.\
+Runs the API in development mode.\
 Open [http://localhost:5000](http://locahost:5000) to view it in the browser.
 Note: should be seeing a "404 Not Found"